SuddenDevelopment/animall-autokey/README.md

 Download as a zip and install like a normal addon

-# Install
-Download as a zip and install like a normal addon

 # Support
 If you appreciate this work consider buying it for $3.57 _(This is our lowest calculated margin)_ on BlenderMarket.
 Look at our other products Anthony-Aragues & Adam Earle.
 > **Anthony-Aragues:**